 With 161 parks in Ann Arbor's parks system, we are thinking you may not have been to all of them.
-But what if we challenged you to get out and see how many parks you can get to this summer?
+But what if we challenged you to get out and see how many parks you can get to in 2021?

 We invite you to embark on a Visit Every Park Challenge!
 Get outdoors, explore and discover a new park space you've never been to before and track your journey.

 Take our VEP guide with you.
 In our list and for our challenge, we define a park property as land that is owned, operated and maintained by your Parks department.
 People may not know that the Farmers Market or golf courses are part of the parks department but they are and they are maintained and managed by parks staff.
 Regardless of how you define a park, we encourage you to get out and see all that the Ann Arbor Parks and Recreation department offers to inspire community, recreation and environmental stewardship through our diverse collection of park owned properties.
 And of course we don't have a monopoly on parks as the University of Michigan and Washtenaw County parks add to the park opportunities available in our town.

 Volunteer park auditors wanted.
 We are working on a project to improve individual park webistes so that park goers can more easily find and know how to access or enjoy each park.
 If you are interested in adding a service project to your park adventure, check out Independent Volunteer Opportunities for details on volunteer audits.

 This twist to the VEP program was inspired by the 2020 participants.
 We know you are looking for places to walk and explore.
 Starting in February, each week we will featured a hosted walk.
 Explore on your own or join us for the specific days and times below when we have a walk host to welcome you and point you in the right direction.
 Visit Every Park swag will be available to inspire your journey and motivate you to get out and enjoy nature more in 2021!
 Be sure to tag us in your pictures using hashtag #a2parkwalks